By Kendra Van Wagner, About.com

 -Albert Bandura, Social Learning Theory, 1977

 The social learning theory proposed by Albert Bandura has become perhaps the most influential theory of learning and development.
-While rooted in many of the basic concepts of traditional learning theory, Bandura believed that direct reinforcement could not account for all types of learning.
+While rooted in many basic concepts of traditional learning theory, Bandura believed that direct reinforcement could not account for all types of knowledge.

-His theory added a social element, arguing that people can learn new information and behaviors by watching other people.
+His theory added a social element, arguing that people can learn new information and behaviors by watching others.
 Known as observational learning (or modeling), this type of learning can be used to explain a wide variety of behaviors.

 1. People can learn through observation.